ANTzacalie/MyOwnSpace/README.md

 # MyOwnSpace
 An open-source self host cloud app for file storage.
+Build with Flutter and Node.js.